Elwetana/QuizApp/design.md

 * If we are within this interval (i.e. now() < started + length  * interval ‘1 second’, then use base score
 * For every complete elapsed interval of length seconds, divide the base score by 2 (so e.g. if  started + 2  * length  * interval ‘1 second’ < now() < started + 3  * length  * interval ‘1 second’, divide by 4

 Finally update actions table and return 0.
-The teams do not now if the guess was successful or not.
+The teams do not know if the guess was successful or not.

 ## Rules for scoring end of round
 When admin team sets active column of table Rounds to 2, that round will be scored.
 Follow these rules: